hantsy/maven-archetype-jakartaee9/docs/guide.md

 Currently I only published the released version to  Maven Central repository.

-To experience the Github Packages feature,  I also deployed the next `1.1-SNAPSHOT` version to Github Packages.
+To experience the Github Packages feature,  I also deployed the next `1.1-SNAPSHOT` version to Github Packages registry.
 If you want to use the latest version, add the following repositories config in your `~/.m2/settings.xml`.

 ```xml
 <repositories>